MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 In PIM, there are two types of role assignments:

-- **Eligible role assignments** - user doesn't have access to permissions defined for that role.
+- **Eligible role assignments** - The user doesn't have access to permissions defined for that role.
 They can potentially activate it to get access to all the permissions.
-- **Active role assignments** - when a role is active, the user has access to all permissions defined for that role for the defined duration.
+- **Active role assignments** - When a role is active, the user has access to all permissions defined for that role for the defined duration.

 To create an eligible role assignment, you need the following values:

-1. **PrincipalId** - identifier of the principal to which the assignment is being granted.
-For example, a user or a group.
+1. **PrincipalId** - Identifier of the principal to which the assignment is being granted, for example, a user or a group.
 For groups, they must be assignable to roles.
 That is, the **IsAssignableToRole** property of the group is set to `true`.
-1. **RoleDefinitionID** - identifier of the UnifiedRoleDefinition the assignment is for.
+1. **RoleDefinitionID** - Identifier of the UnifiedRoleDefinition the assignment is for.
 It's read only.
-1. **DirectoryScopeId** - identifier of the directory object representing the scope of the assignment.
+1. **DirectoryScopeId** - Identifier of the directory object representing the scope of the assignment.
 Use `/` for tenant-wide scope.
 Use `AppScopeId` to limit the scope to an application only.
-1. **Action** - represents the type of the operation on the role assignment.
+1. **Action** - The type of operation on the role assignment.
 The possible values are:

 - `AdminAssign`: for administrators to assign roles to users or groups.
 - `AdminRemove`: for administrators to remove users or groups from roles.